sara9674/graph-analytics-python/README.md

 # Graph Analytics with Python

+Graph analytics and network analysis using **Python**, **NetworkX**, and **Scikit-Network**.

+---

 ## Overview

-This project explores graph analytics techniques using Python on a real-world social network dataset.
+This project demonstrates graph analytics techniques on a real-world social network dataset.
+The notebook explores graph structures, node importance, and community detection using widely used graph algorithms.

-The notebook demonstrates how graph algorithms can be applied to identify influential nodes, detect communities, analyze network connectivity, and visualize complex graph structures.

----

-## Features

-- Network Visualization
-- Community Detection (Louvain Algorithm)
-- PageRank Analysis
-- Degree Centrality
-- Betweenness Centrality
-- Closeness Centrality
-- Connected Components
-- Bridge Detection

 ---